snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 * `bt_stripe.P360_API_v1.paymentMethodFactory()`
 * `bt_stripe.P360_API_v1.transactionFactory()`

-After you create your entity objects and some actions, you need to commit your work using the following method:
+After you create your entity objects and do some actions, you need to commit your work using the following method:

 `bt_stripe.P360_API_v1.commitWork()`

-This call saves your work in existing or new SOQL objects.
+This call saves your work in existing or new SOQL recods.
 This is a DML operation, so make sure you don't make any HTTP callouts after making the commit call.
 Also, after the commit don't do any payment360 API actions -- this should be the last action in your executing context.

 ## Basic example